Sociology 323 rev 2/9/2012

 Requirements:

-For Graduate Students (soc 255):
+For Graduate Students (Soc 323):

-* Assigned Reading Discussant, one week
+* Assigned Reading Discussant, two weeks

 * Regular class participation

-* Supplementary reading discussant, one week
+* Supplementary reading discussant, two weeks

 20%